a-hoffmann/as-telegram/README.md

 ### Https
 The Telegram Bot API requires the connector to be available via https.
 Ngrok is recommended for this.

 1. Make sure your connector is available via https.
 When running locally you can for example use [ngrok](https://ngrok.com) for this.
  Run the connector on port 8443 by default.
     ```
     ngrok http 8443
     ```
 2. Running the command above will display a public https URL, copy it, we will use it as a `Webhook URL` for the following steps.

-## Running the connector locally
 ### Telegram Setup

 To register a bot in Telegram, you must first talk to the [t.me/BotFather](Botfather), which is itself a bot.